Foreign Earned Income Exclusion in 2020 for US Expats

 The Foreign Earned Income Exclusion allows qualifying expats to exclude $105,900 of their earned income from US taxation for 2019 (so for filing in 2020).

-It’s a great solution for expats whose only income is earned and whose total income is less than $105,900.
+It’s a great solution for expats whose only income is earned and whose total income in 2019 was less than $105,900.

 Earned income refers to any income that is compensation for services actively provided, including salaries, wages, bonuses, tips, and self-employment and freelance income.